qunicorn/qunicorn-core/docs/others/glossary.rst

 **QASM-Format**:
 The most used format to describe quantum circuits.

+**CLI**:
-**CLI**: Shortcut for command line interface, used for example to initially set up the database with custom commands.
+Abbreviation for command line interface, used for example to initially set up the database with custom commands.

 **Celery**:
 A python library that is used to run tasks in the background in an asynchronous task queue based on messaging.